 WebViewGold Alternative: Cloud Builds Instead of Source Code Templates (2026)

-The first web-to-app project I ever shipped ran on WebViewGold.
-I bought the Android template on CodeCanyon, opened it in Android Studio, pointed the config file at my client's URL, and had a working APK the same weekend.
-For the price of a nice dinner, that's hard to argue with.
+WebViewGold's pitch is genuinely good: buy the Android template on CodeCanyon, open it in Android Studio, point the config file at your URL, and you have a working APK the same weekend.
+For roughly the price of a nice dinner, that is hard to argue with.

-So why am I writing an alternatives post?
+So why write an alternatives post at all?
 Because the purchase price was never the real cost.
 Over the next two years I paid the rest of it in Gradle sync errors, target-SDK bumps, keystore management, and a Mac I had to borrow every time an iOS build was due.
 WebViewGold gives you excellent source code.
 It also makes you the build server.

 That trade-off is exactly what this comparison is about: a one-time-purchase source template you compile yourself, versus a cloud service that compiles and signs for you.
 Neither is universally better.
 They're built for different people.

-⚠️ Disclosure: I work on Code2Native, the cloud alternative discussed below.
-I've genuinely used and liked WebViewGold, and I'll be specific about where it beats us — including iOS, where WebViewGold ships today and our cloud IPA builds are still on a waitlist.
+⚠️ Disclosure: we build Code2Native, the cloud alternative discussed below.
+We've genuinely used and liked WebViewGold, and we'll be specific about where it beats us — its one-time license, full source ownership, and the control you get from building in your own Xcode.

 What WebViewGold actually is